Skip to content Skip to sidebar Skip to footer

 Rapid Adoption of AI: Reasons and Implications

-AI’s use is growing fast, set to change our economies.
+Rapid Adoption of AI ‘s use is growing at a fast pace, set to change our economies.
 By 2030, it could add $13 trillion to the global economy1.
 This rise in AI means every year, the global economy could grow by 1.2%1.
 Just like with steam in the 1800s and IT in the 2000s, AI is a huge change.
 How well companies use AI will decide the boost they get1.

 We’re looking closely at how AI is being taken up.
 This tech is more than just a tool – it’s reshaping our world.
 With AI, we’re moving towards a future centred on data, creativity, and smart planning.
 Firms need to lead the way in using AI to stay competitive.